w3f/research/docs/polkadot/networking/3-avail-valid.md

 Every block is erasure coded across N pieces with a threshold of ceil(N/3).

+### High-level requirements

+At the start of the period, for every parachain, its N/C parachain validators each have all of the N pieces.
+In this role we call them the "preliminary checkers".
+The high-level purpose of A&V networking is to:

+1. Distribute the pieces of all C blocks to all other validators

+2. Ensure that ceil(N/3) of the pieces of all C blocks remains available and retrievable for a reasonable amount of time, across the N validators.

+Near the end of the period, for every parachain, a set of approval checkers of size > N/C will be chosen from the N validators, to actually retrieve at least ceil(N/3) pieces of the block.

 ### Timing model

 Let T_l represent the average latency (single trip) between two peers, i.e. RTT is twice this.